Why is my ridge vent algae growth

 Roofing

-The answer to 'why is my ridge vent algae growth' is that algae growth on a ridge vent is a common issue, often caused by moisture, shade, and organic debris buildup.
-Algae can thrive in the damp, dark environment of a ridge vent and can lead to premature deterioration of the vent material.
+The answer to 'why is my ridge vent algae growth' is that algae growth on ridge vents is a common problem caused by moisture, shade, and organic debris buildup.
+Algae thrive in the damp, dark conditions often found on ridge vents, and can lead to unsightly staining and potential issues with airflow and ventilation.

 Step-by-Step Guide